Human Origins: Not a Simple Question

 But still we needed a catalyst.
 And that catalyst came in the form a new book to be written that had to address “the Adam and Eve question.”
 A loose coalition came together to brainstorm about the best way forward.
 We needed genetics, fossils, and an answer to the population genetics challenge.
 Ola’s model rapidly came together (he’s a wonder!).
 From that collaboration came two papers, published in 20165,6, that described Ola’s magnificent model, and three chapters for the book.7 At that stage the model had yet to be programmed.

 The next phase required someone with programming expertise.
-In 2017 Andrew Jones appeared and showed considerable talent for population genetics.
-I watched things happen, with amazing speed, offering comments and suggestions as they occurred, but the work was in Ola and Andrew’s hands now.
+In 2017 we found a programmer who showed considerable talent for population genetics.
+I watched things happen, with amazing speed, offering comments and suggestions as they occurred, but the work was in Ola and the programmer’s hands now.

 By the end of 2018 the job was done.
 All that was left was to see the paper published.